 This matters for the AirTag comparison because the Whistle GO Explore combined real-time location, activity monitoring, and veterinary health insights in a single device.
 The AirTag does none of those things.

-How AirTag Pet Tracking Actually Works
+How Does AirTag Pet Tracking Actually Work?

 What Whistle GO Explore Offered Before Shutdown